sepal-contrib/glad_alerts/doc/select_aoi.md

 Once you reach the `country boundarie` value in the dropdown and select it, a new dropdown appears. here you can select a country name in the list provided.
 They correspond to every available country in the LSIB list.

-After validating your country the map will zoom on the country you've have validated and will create an aoi_[country_code] asset on your GEE account.
+After validating your country the map will zoom on the country you've validated and will create an aoi_[country_code] asset on your GEE account.
 It will be available for other projects.

 > :warning: The output can select the wrong country, before validating your selection please verify in the blue alert that the `selected country` is the one you want to use.
 If wrong try to select it again.